 Do you know the best way of getting help in an emergency wherever you are?
 Or if a situation is an emergency, but is not life threatening, would you know which number to call then?

-Our handy guide can be used to help you get appropriate assistance, whether you are home or abroad.
+Use our handy guide to help you get appropriate assistance, whether you are home or abroad.

 999 is the main emergency number for police, ambulance, fire brigade, coastguard, cliff rescue, mountain rescue, cave rescue

-This number can be dialled from a mobile phone anywhere in the world.
+Use a mobile phone to dial 112 anywhere in the world.
 Should you need emergency help next time you are on holiday abroad, you don’t need to know the dialling code or emergency number for the country you are visiting.